|

 - ALFREDO:

-Italian and Spanish form of English Alfred,
+Italian and Spanish form of Latin Alfredus,

 meaning "elf counsel."

-- ALONSO:
+- ALPHONSO:

 meaning "noble and ready."

-(Álvaro): Spanish form of Visigothic
+- ÁLVARO: Spanish form of Visigothic

 Alewar, meaning "guard of all."

-AMADIS:
+- AMADIS:

-Spanish form of Roman Latin Amadeus,
+Spanish form of Latin Amadeus,

 meaning "to love God."
+In the medieval

 -